-Running your own small business can make you feel lonely at times and it can be difficult to know what to do when faced with new challenges.
+Running your own small business can be a lonely business and it can be difficult to know what to do when faced with new challenges.
 Many business owners seek guidance from experienced external business people.
-Jonathan Pfahl of Rockstar Group explains how mentoring could benefit you and your new business.
+Jonathan Pfahl of Rockstar Group explains how mentoring could benefit you and your new business

 Since forming in 2006, my business has successfully introduced many hundreds of small firms throughout the UK to mentors.
 We have helped quite a few start-ups, too, but usually it’s owners who’ve been running a small business for a few years who want to take things to the next level.
 The business benefits of mentoring have been recognised in the US for decades and it’s beginning to catch on here in Britain.